RobinDeWaegeneer/Project-1-Elektronica/README.md

 # Project-1-Elektronica

-This is the code used to instruct our ESP32 Microcontroller for our 5x5x5 Led Cube
+This is the repo with the code used to instruct the ESP32 Microcontroller for the 5x5x5 Led Cube

 ## Fusion 360
 <img src="images/fusion1.png" style="width:30%"/> <img src="images/fusion2.png" style="width:30%"/>